Melania Trump Considering Permanent Move To N.Y. To Escape Humiliation Of Her Marriage, ‘Closer Weekly’ Claims

-Melania Trump may looking for an escape from Washington, D.C., as her marriage becomes increasingly strained, a new report claims.
+Melania Trump may be looking for an escape from Washington, D.C., as her marriage becomes increasingly strained, a new report claims.

 The First Lady has been surrounded by rumors that her relationship with Donald is on the rocks, and those reports were kicked into high gear this month when Melania disappeared from the public eye for more than three weeks following kidney surgery.
 Now, a report from Closer Weekly claims that Melania may be planning to disappear from the White House on a permanent basis.